cheeseismes/Fake-Wallet-Gen/readme.md

-This was created for fun it litterally just prints random string.
+This was created for fun it litterally just prints random strings.

 To install run: "pip install -r requirements.txt"